AbsurdlyEloquent/APOD-React/README.md

 ---------------------------------------------------------------------------

-This is my first experience with react, I think it went fairly well, thanks for visiting!
+This is my first experience with React, I think it went fairly well, thanks for visiting!